Your 10-second guide to today's Australian building approvals report

 Here’s the state of play.

+- Over the past year the value of residential building approvals has been $64.751 billion, the highest level on record.
+From a year earlier it’s increased by 14.9%.

+- While a far smaller component, the total value of non-residential approvals over the same period fell by 11.5% to $29.052 billion.

-The report will be released at 11.30am AEST.
+The release is scheduled to hit at 11.30am AEST.
 Business Insider will have full coverage as soon as the data drops.

 Business Insider Emails & Alerts